Risk Management

 The Lucia Credit Attribution score serves as the cornerstone for risk evaluation, subsequently influencing the insurance premium levels.
 The granular data provided by this scoring model are instrumental in precisely tailoring the insurance fees.
 The individualized nature of each lender and "Shed" introduces a variance in risk profiles.
 Borrowers with positive credit attribution scores, a sound repayment history, and a stable current "Shed" are generally subjected to lower fees.

-Where Repayment_History and Shed_Stability are other factors affecting the risk profile.
+<figure><img src="/files/qFs35aOR8NzkAqoygmQ2" alt=""><figcaption><p>Where <em>Repayment_History</em> and <em>Shed_Stability</em> are other factors affecting the risk profile.</p></figcaption></figure>

 **Dynamic Fee Structuring**

-Where h is a function that takes into account the spike in claims, the Lucia Credit Attribution Score, and the current fee Current_Fee.
+<figure><img src="/files/J00mDCRg2m7KfOkkLpha" alt=""><figcaption><p>Where <em>h</em> is a function that takes into account the spike in claims, the Lucia Credit Attribution Score, and the current fee <em>Current_Fee</em>.</p></figcaption></figure>

 **Community-Based Fee Voting**

-The community's vote (V_community) for a balanced fee is modeled as:
+The community's vote (*V\_community*) for a balanced fee is modeled as:

-Where k is a function that balances market incentives and current risks to determine the voted fee.
+<figure><img src="/files/bFC7YADam0LcnaF9Ut2l" alt=""><figcaption><p>Where <em>k</em> is a function that balances market incentives and current risks to determine the voted fee.</p></figcaption></figure>

 **Compliance with Traditional Regulatory Frameworks**